GongT/baobao/@idlebox/state/etc/state.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "IUnsubscribeMessage" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "isUnsubscribeMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isUnsubscribeMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isUnsubscribeMessage(v: IMessage): v is IUnsubscribeMessage;

 // Warning: (ae-forgotten-export) The symbol "RawMessageHandler" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "rawMessageHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "rawMessageHandler" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const rawMessageHandler: RawMessageHandler;

-// Warning: (ae-missing-release-tag) "SameProcessMain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SameProcessMain" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class SameProcessMain extends Disposable implements IPCServerDriver {